Unallocated/UAS-Sign/README.md

 	scrollup
 	scrolldown

+Timer is a time string in the format [num]h[num[m].
+The message will be automatically deleted after the time has elapsed.

 http DELETE to server/message/[uuid] to remove message [uuid] from the sign
 	curl -X DELETE signserver:8080/message/cf7e5697-1b18-421e-b2b8-85b2d3bc4194 The uuid of a message is only know to the person/client and the server so that messages can only be deleted by their creators